marek7400/Element-remover/README.md

 # Element remover (temporary) - Chrome extension.
 Remove any elements from page (work with iframe)
+(It can be useful, for example, when removing elements BEFORE printing - in order to save ink in the printer0

 Exit - press "q" key